dgroomes/my-software/go/README.md

   example.
 * [ ] Need to handle items that exceed the full height?
 Need to handle items that exceed the full width?
 * [x] DONE Support 'fzf' search syntax.
-* [ ] (Update 2: I'm going to pare it down.
+* [x] DONE (Update 2: I'm going to pare it down.
 A hard fork.
 Update 1: Alternatively, it might best to just do a shallow fork so that I can preserve the diff better.
 Not sure.)
 Pare down 'fzf' code.
 Thankfully I was able to get fzf integration without many (half?) of the original source code.
 But still, I should be able to trim it down much more (and learn it).
     * DONE Remove caching
     * DONE consolidate item.go